microsoft/pxt-arcade/docs/concepts/breadcrumb-trail.md

 Find ``||scene:set tile map to||`` in ``||scene:Scene||`` and drag it into the ``||loops:on start||``.
-Open the tilemap editor and use the paint bucket to fill it with a grassy background.
+Open the tilemap editor and use the paint bucket tool to fill the canvas with a grassy background.

 ```blocks
 namespace myTiles {